 Recommend a dietary review, preferably by a renal dietitian, to uncover sources of dietary potassium excess.

 The main site of potassium excretion is located in the distal tubule, or, more precisely, the principal cells of the cortical collecting tubule (CCT).
-To achieve adequate potassium excretion, sodium delivery to that site must be adequate, aldosterone must be present to facilitate the sodium-potassium (Na-K) exchange, the principal cells must respond to aldosterone, and urine flow must be brisk enough to wash out the excreted potassium.[2, 3]
+To achieve adequate potassium excretion, sodium delivery to that site must be adequate, aldosterone must be present to facilitate the sodium-potassium (Na-K) exchange, the principal cells must respond to aldosterone, and urine flow must be brisk enough to wash out the excreted potassium.[5, 6]

 The degree of acidosis varies and may be related to the underlying CKD.
-Whereas in type I (ie, distal) RTA, the defect is in proton secretion with resulting high urine pH (>5.3), in type IV RTA, the primary defect is in ammoniagenesis.
-This defect, albeit significant, still permits elaboration of acidic (pH < 5.3) urine.
+Whereas in type I (ie, distal) RTA, the defect is in proton secretion, with resulting high urine pH (>5.3), in type IV RTA, the primary defect is in ammoniagenesis.
+This defect, while significant, still permits elaboration of acidic (pH < 5.3) urine.
 Hyperkalemia inhibits renal ammoniagenesis in several ways.
 Furthermore, it may produce acidosis by shifting protons from cells out to the extracellular space as homeostatic mechanisms attempt to buffer potassium by intracellular uptake.

 The first step in the renin release cascade involves the juxtaglomerular apparatus of the nephron.
 Here, renin is released, allowing angiotensin I to be cleaved from angiotensinogen; this is the rate-limiting step in the cascade.
 Angiotensin I, in turn, is broken down into angiotensin II by angiotensin-converting enzyme (ACE).
 Angiotensin II is a cofactor, along with potassium, in aldosterone synthesis by the adrenal gland.

 As a rule, renal interstitial disorders are more likely to produce a picture of type IV RTA than glomerular diseases are.
-Interstitial diseases produce more tubular damage, cause more renin production impairment (eg, in the juxtaglomerular apparatus), and are more likely to compromise tubular potassium secretion in the distal nephron.
+Interstitial diseases produce more tubular damage, cause more renin production impairment (eg, in the juxtaglomerular apparatus), and are more likely to involve tubular potassium secretion in the distal nephron.

 The tubulointerstitial diseases commonly associated with RTA type IV include the following: